yiisoft/validator/docs/guide/en/built-in-rules-nested.md

 #### Inner `Nested` instances

-Inner `Nested` instances can be omitted, but only for nesting levels no greater than 2:
+Inner `Nested` instances can be omitted:

 ```php
 use Yiisoft\Validator\Rule\Length;